ElHombreSinNombre/laravel-vue/README.md

         - [Laraveles Spanish](https://github.com/Laraveles/spanish)
         - [Pelmered Fake Car](https://github.com/pelmered/fake-car)
         - [Barryvdh Debugbar](https://github.com/barryvdh/laravel-debugbar)
     - Check if *laravelvue* database is created.
-Else create it. **PHPMyAdmin** is installed in http://localhost:8081
+Else create it. **PHPMyAdmin** docker is in http://localhost:8081
     - Launch

           php artisan migrate:fresh --seed

-        If return error when launch migrations change *localhost* for *mysql* in .env file.
+        If return a error when launch migrations change *mysql* to *localhost* in *laravelvue* .env file.
+The laradock hosts fails with migration.
+Then return file to original state.

     - Default credentials for PHPMyAdmin